Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

-Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -5.09 compared to its previous closing price of 23.99. but the company has seen a -2.94% decline in its stock price over the last five trading sessions.
+Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -1.37 compared to its previous closing price of 24.00.
+Despite this, the company has experienced a -7.86% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/25/21 that Equitable Chairman Departs Over Communications That Didn’t Meet Standards

 Is It Worth Investing in Equitable Holdings Inc. (NYSE: EQH) Right Now?

-Equitable Holdings Inc. (NYSE: EQH) has a price-to-earnings ratio that is above its average at 5.48x. and a 36-month beta value of 1.45.
-Opinions on the stock are mixed, with 10 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Equitable Holdings Inc. (NYSE: EQH) is above average at 5.41x.
+The 36-month beta value for EQH is also noteworthy at 1.46.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 2 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Equitable Holdings Inc. (EQH) by analysts is $38.23, which is $16.08 above the current market price.
-The public float for EQH is 361.43M, and at present, short sellers hold a 1.12% of that float.
-On March 24, 2023, the average trading volume of EQH was 2.76M shares.
+The average price estimated by analysts for EQH is $38.23, which is $14.56 above than the current price.
+The public float for EQH is 361.43M, and at present, short sellers hold a 1.27% of that float.
+The average trading volume of EQH on March 29, 2023 was 2.79M shares.

 EQH’s Market Performance